Sensitivity of quantum information to environment perturbations measured with a non-local out-of-time-order correlation function: Mapping the system-environment correlations

 To quantify the SEC production, one can use the largest correlation order observed in the MCD experiment, which is plotted in Fig.~\ref{Fig:QIflow}.
-However, it becomes more difficult to detect the correlation orders as they increase, because the amplitude of the largest correlation order drops exponentially (see Sec.~\ref{xquantizationcorr} in Methods).
+However, it becomes more difficult to detect the correlation orders as they increase, because the amplitude of the largest correlation order drops exponentially (see Appendix~\ref{xquantizationcorr}).
 Alternatively, the second moment of the distribution of the correlation orders, $\sum_{n} |C_n(T)|^2 n^2$, is a more reliable experimental measure for quantifying the extent of the correlations.
 The second moment (variance) of a binomial distribution centered at 0 is equal to $ n $.
-This value is the square of the width of the SEC distribution in Fig.~\ref{Fig:MCD}b.
+This value is the square of the width of the SEC distribution in Fig.~\ref{Fig:MCD}~(b).
 Here, we refer to the second moment as the ``Hamming weight spread''.
 The second moment of the coherence distribution is also used in~\cite{Munowitz1987,Krojanski2004} for quantifying the number of spins involved in the clusters of linked spins in homonuclear solid-state systems.

 In Fig.~\ref{Fig:QIflow}, we show the Hamming weight spread as a function of $ T $, which initially grows slowly and later linearly before saturating.
-The point of saturation depends on the size of the connected group of environment spins (Sec.~\ref{clustersizegrowth} in Methods).
+The point of saturation depends on the size of the connected group of environment spins (see Appendix~\ref{clustersizegrowth}).

 In Ref.~\cite{Garttner2018}, it was shown that the second moment of the multiple quantum coherences for many-body systems with mixed states is a lower bound on the quantum Fisher information (QFI).
 In our experiment, the QFI is associated with the information shared between the system and the environment and the rate of its change measures the information flow, as discussed in~\cite{Lu2010}.
 By extension, the slope of the curve for the Hamming weight spread can be used as a metric to quantify the flow of information between the system and the environment.